Turkey's Erdogan trades accusations with Kurdish leader after bombs

 Tensions heightened on Friday after two bombs tore through a HDP rally in the city of Diyarbakir in the mainly Kurdish southeast, killing two and wounding at least 200.

-HDP leader Selahattin Demirtas criticized Erdogan, saying the president had gone ahead with his own rally after news of the attack broke, and had been slow to mention the tragedy.
+HDP leader Selahattin Demirtas criticised Erdogan, saying the president had gone ahead with his own rally after news of the attack broke, and had been slow to mention the tragedy.

 "He should go to Diyarbakir.
 Is he not the president of 77 million people?
 He ought to leave flowers where people were killed," Demirtas told a rally on the Asian side of Istanbul.